 Polk State College provides handicapped parking spaces for those with proper vehicle identification.

 Students ticketed for violating parking regulations are fined in accordance with Polk State College Board Rule 2.18.
 Fines can be paid to the Cashier on either campus.
-Unpaid parking fines shall prohibit the student from receiving grades or obtaining a transcript.
+Unpaid parking fines shall prohibit the student from obtaining a transcript.

 All students completing any level of school-based field experience or observation must be fingerprinted before entering a public or private K-12 classroom.
 This policy includes students taking lower-division prerequisite courses, such as Introduction to Education (EDF 1005) and Teaching Diverse Populations (EDF 2085).
 For Polk County public K-12 classrooms, students are fingerprinted by the Polk County School Board.
-The current cost for fingerprinting is $81.
-This cost is subject to change.
-It is the student’s responsibility, not the College’s, to pay this fee.
+There is a fee for this service.
+It is the student's responsibility, not the College's, to pay this fee.
 Students who are completing field experience at an accredited private school must follow the fingerprinting procedure established by that institution.

 Fingerprinting and background checks are required for students in selected programs.
 Specific information relating to such requirements is available in the specific program section of the catalog.

-The Polk State College website provides links to many resources, including the library’s electronic catalogs, databases, and research tools; financial aid; the bookstore; Windows Live for the student-assigned Polk State College e-mail account; PAL (Polk Access to Learning) for online instruction; and PASSPORT for student registration and grades.
-Additionally, students attending distance education courses can find information about their Internet courses, hybrid courses, telecourses, and other distance education courses though the College website.
-Students can also find phone numbers and e-mail addresses for their instructors and information about PAL, Polk State College’s learning management system.
-Students can use PASSPORT to register, change classes, pay tuition, view transcripts and degree audits, and change personal information.
+The Polk State College website provides links to many resources, including the library's electronic catalogs, databases, and research tools; financial aid; the bookstore; Windows Live for the student-assigned Polk State College e-mail account; PAL (Polk Access to Learning) for online instruction; and PASSPORT to register, change classes, pay tuition, view transcripts and degree audits, and change personal information.
+Additionally, students attending distance education courses can find information about their internet courses, hybrid courses, telecourses, and other distance education courses though the College website.
+Students can also find phone numbers and e-mail addresses for their instructors.